"FIELD OF DREAMS

-I initially was hired as a production assistant and almost immediately was promoted to a Driver.
+I initially was considered for a production assistant but was hired on as a Driver.
 It was better pay and gave me access to all of the key production members and actors including one on one time as I was soon placed with different actors for a few weeks at a time depending on their schedule.
 It was your job to make sure that the stars arrived on set safely as well as on time before getting them back home at the end of the filming day or night.
 You basically acted as their assistant during the shoot.
 I spent time with all of the actors and some of the key crew members.
 So it was definitely the dream job for someone who wants to produce/direct because you saw everything all the time.
-There was always time during relighting and set ups to chat and to ask questions.
+There was always time during relighting and set ups to chat and to ask questions or to simply observe.

 So what was it like working on the film?
-It was a great experience.
+It was a great experience thanks to great people.
 Twelve weeks of hard work with 12-18 hour days during a six day week.
 It was basically shot in Dyersville and Dubuque Iowa.
 Peosta Iowa, and Galena Illinois with a few days in Boston.
 My first impression of the script when I read it was that if director Frank Capra was alive he would have made this movie.
 It was the type of movie Hollywood use to make.
 That alone was really intriguing to me.

 At one point or another I spent time with all of the actors.
 During the few weeks that Tim Busfield was on location, I was his assistant/driver so I was able to get to know him probably the best.
 He was a lot of fun to be around.